Article written in 2017 by Terry Shigg, former vice president of the NBPC and former president of NBPC Local 1613 (San Diego).

 b.
 A yearly mental health checkup was suggested in the article from The Force Science News and I think it is an excellent idea.

 Now I take my mental health professional hat off and this is straight from my heart as an agent.
 We have a saying that we would rather be tried by twelve than carried by six.
 Give things a chance to work themselves out.
 You cut off all options with such a final actions.
 With time the situation will lose some of its sting.
-Think of it this way: every Law Enforcement Officer hates a cop killer.
-Wouldn’t committing suicide be doing the same thing!
+Think of it this way: every Law Enforcement Officer hates a cop killer and suicide is clearly a cop killer!

 No matter the situation.
 You must remember that your life is a gift.
 How you choose to express that gift is up to you.
 Respect this gift and get help if you need it.
 Most of all, remember things are never as bad as they seem, and you are much stronger than you think!
 Remember: SUICIDE is NEVER the answer!